 This isn’t just the name of the game, but it’s also the best hand in the game.
 A “Blackjack” hand is a two-card hand that totals twenty-one points.
 If you’re dealt a 21 right from the start, you win instantly unless the dealer himself also draws a 21 on the first two cards.

 When your hand exceeds 22 points, you’ve busted!
 You can’t bust on just the first two cards, but even your first hit can be an unlucky draw that brings you over the 21-point limit.
 When you bust, you lose your bet no matter what happens to the dealer or the other players at the table.

 Doubling down in Blackjack is another way of telling the dealer “double or nothing.”
 In particular, it means that you want to double your bet on the next card dealt to you.
 To raise the stakes, you’re not allowed to take another card after your double down, meaning you’re stuck with the card you get hoping that it’s all you need to beat the dealer.
 In addition, you’re only allowed to double down on your first two cards, meaning you have to decide to make this play based on your original hand.

-Taking a hit simply means to ask the dealer for another card from the deck.
+Taking a hit simply means asking the dealer for another card from the deck.
 If your hand is lower than you’d like, you can hit as many times as you want to try and draw closer to twenty-one.
-Just remember, if you draw past 21, you’ll go bust and lose your bet.
+Just remember, if you draw past 21, you’ll go bust and lose your wager.

-While the cards dealt to you and the other players come out face-up in most casinos, the dealer only shows one card in the face-up position.
+While the cards dealt with you and the other players come out face-up, the dealer only shows one card in the face-up position.
 The face-down card you can’t see is called the hole card.

 While dealing errors are uncommon, particularly with professional dealers, they occasionally happen.
 Don’t be surprised if other players at your table vocally express their frustration or even disgust that the game has been cut short.